qtalr/lab-02/README.md

    2. What are the dimensions of the subsetted data?
    3. What are the variable types?

 Note: You may find the PENN 'pos' tagset useful to help you understand the values of the 'pos' variable.
 You can find the tagset [here](https://catalog.ldc.upenn.edu/docs/LDC95T7/cl93.html).

 5. In the section "Write the data", use strategies from Recipe 2 to write the subsetted data to a file.
 Describe where the file is located and what format it is in.

-6. Render the `.qmd` as a PDF or a Word document
+6. Render the `.qmd` as a PDF.

 7. (optional) Explore adding a markdown table to your Quarto document and make a cross-reference in your summary prose.
 The `knitr` package provides a function `kable()` for creating markdown tables from rectangular data.
 You can read more about [creating tables from R data frames](https://quarto.org/docs/authoring/tables.html#computations) on the Quarto website.